Our Services

 Helpful Resources

-Several common prescription and over the counter medications can lower your seizure threshold and make seizures more likely.
-Always review any new drug with your neurologist or pharmacist to balance seizure risk against benefits.
+Certain prescription and over-the-counter medications can lower your seizure threshold, increasing the risk of a seizure.
+Common culprits include some antidepressants, antipsychotics, antibiotics (like fluoroquinolones), tramadol, bupropion, and even diphenhydramine (Benadryl).
+Always review new medications with your neurologist or pharmacist to weigh seizure risk against therapeutic benefits.

-See below for important details on specific medications, safe sleep strategies, monitoring tips, and guidance on when to seek medical advice.
+Below, you'll find detailed information on specific medications to watch, safe sleep strategies to reduce seizure triggers, monitoring tips, and clear guidance on when to seek medical care.

 "Seizure threshold" refers to how easily your brain can fire off a seizure: